 Table A-5 shows the AXI write response channel signals.
 Unless the description indicates otherwise, these signals are used by AXI3 and AXI4 protocols.
-For more information on each signal see the $ARM^{\circledast} AMBA^{\circledast} AXI^{m}$ and ACE^{m} Protocol Specification.
+For more information on each signal, see the ARM® AMBA® AXI and ACE Protocol Specification.

-AXI signal NIC-400 adaptation ^a Source Description
+AXI signal NIC-400 adapta ation a Source Description

-bid_x ^b [n:0] Slave Response ID tag.
+bid_x b [n:0] Slave Response ID tag.

 Where n is a variable:

 • For an ASIB, ID width {0-16} where 0 indicates that no value has been selected.

-• For an AMIB, either:
+• For an AMIB, one of the following parameters:

-- Global ID width {1-24}
+- Global ID width {1-24}.

-or

-If ID reduction has been selected, then the values can be viewed from the AMIBs ID reduction report from the GUI.
+ID reduction.
+If selected, then the values can be viewed in the AMIBs ID reduction report from the GUI.

-bresp_x ^b [1:0] Slave Write response.
+bresp_x b [1:0] Slave Write response.

-buser_x ^b [n:0] Slave User defined signal.
+buser_x b [n:0] Slave User defined signal.

 Where:

 n is equal to user defined width -1.

 A user defined width is in the range of 0-256 bits.

 If 0 is selected then the signal is not used.

-bvalid_x ^b Slave Write response valid.
+bvalid_x b Slave Write response valid.

-bready_x ^b Master Write response ready.
+bready_x b Master Write response ready.

 a.
 Where:

-You can select uppercase or lowercas e signal names f from the GUI.
+You can select uppercase of or lowercase signal names from the GUI.

 b.
 Where x is:

->s for a bridge slave in
+For a bridge slave interfac

-<port_name>m for a bridge master</port_name>
+For a bridge master interfa

-<port_name> for a system slave in</port_name> nterface or mast ter interface.
+<port_name></port_name> For a system slave interfac e or master interface.